 It’s easy to get discouraged, frustrated, and give up on the hopes of having a beautiful space.
 It’s not as easy as others make it seem.
-There’s a reason designers and decorators go to school for years to learn the ins and outs of a designing a great space.
+There’s a reason designers and decorators go to school for years to learn the ins and outs of designing a great space.
 Even though it doesn’t come naturally, that doesn’t mean that you can’t learn how to decorate your own home!

-It may seem simple, but a key part of pulling together a room you love is to decorate in your personal style.
+It may seem simple, but a key part of pulling together a room you love is decorating in your personal style.
 If you don’t know what your personal design style is, please go here first to discover it!
 It makes a big difference in tackling a space when you understand what you like and don’t like.
 I’ll wait for you to return!

 – – –

 Now that we have that covered, we can break down what makes a well-designed room so great!

 A common concept that I run into is the idea that a small room needs small furniture.
 Not true!
 When we use small furniture, we work against the room.
 Small furniture makes a room look small and enclosed.
 Which is great when you have a large open area where you need to create smaller zones in.
 You will also need more furniture to cover your needs.
 Then you find yourself cramming more and more in the room until it is cluttered and overwhelming.

 I recommend asking yourself a few questions first.
 What is the room used for?
 What are the staple furniture pieces that you need for the room to work?
 Is it seating for 4 people and a place to set drinks?
 Do you work in the same room or is it purely for entertainment?
 Instead of getting 4 small armchairs, try for 2 loveseats!
 Or combine a loveseat and 2 side chairs, which can also be used for when you are working.